Data Analysis

 I produced the statistical tables and graphs in this publication.

-See Previous Research, a summary of my Résumé, and please contact me for my CV.
+See Previous Research and a summary of my Résumé.

 Testimonials